 Are you planning a trip to Maui and working on Road to Hana stops?
 Keep scrolling to find out whether or not the Garden of Eden Arboretum in Maui is worth visiting.

-This review of the Garden of Eden Arboretum in Maui contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This review of the Garden of Eden Arboretum in Maui was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.